“If you have to forecast, forecast often.”

 – Edgar Fiedler

-Forecasting can be useful for more than letting you know if you need an umbrella or not.
+Forecasting can be useful for more than figuring out if you need an umbrella or not.
 In sales, a forecast is a prediction of expected sales levels for a certain period of time.
 Unlike fortune tellers though, sales managers use statistical analysis, historic data, strategy evaluation, and more in order to come up with their predictions.
 This process provides tremendous value to businesses, despite its complexity.
 That’s why 16% of sales managers consider optimizing sales forecast accuracy a primary aim.

 Forecasting helps you gain some more clarity about the sales process.
 It allows you to identify potential prospects or challenges of the pipeline management.
 You can take appropriate measures from there.
 Avoiding unexpected cash flow problems and managing all aspects of the sales process become much easier with accurate sales forecasting.